3.1 Dive plan

 In regards to oxygen compatibility and cleanliness for oxygen service of the parts working with diluent, do not exceed an oxygen concentration of 21% (± 1%) in the diluent.
 Minimum oxygen concentration is 5%.

-Make sure that the diluent was filled by a compressor with properly maintained filters.
-Alternatively, you can use an personal filter.
+The gas must meet the requirements of EN12021:2014 Alternatively, you can use an personal filter.
 When using a compressor with a combustion engine, ensure that the exhaust gases from the engine cannot get into the compressor intake.

 Mixtures with higher helium present more advantages for a number of reasons.
 But a low O2 mix on the surface in shallow depths, with a lack of breathability, significantly increases risks.